sass/sassc/Readme.md

 Test
 ----

 The official libsass/sassc test suite is located at http://github.com/hcatlin/sass-spec.
 It's a specialized project just to ensure that Sass works as expected.
 First, go clone (and ensure its up-to-date) the sass-spec repo.
 THEN, you must setup an environment variable to point to the spec folder.
+Also, if you want to test against the lastest libsass, you MUST define the location of a copy of the libsass repo.

 For instance, this is in my profile.

+  export SASS_SPEC_PATH=/Users/hcatlin/dev/sass/sass-spec
+  export SASS_SASSC_PATH=/Users/hcatlin/dev/sass/sassc
-    export SASS_SPEC_PATH=/Users/hcatlin/dev/sass/spec
+  export SASS_LIBSASS_PATH=/Users/hcatlin/dev/sass/libsass

-Run the basic tests:
+Then, run the SassC specific tests this way:

     make test

+Or, if you want to run the whole SassSpec suite

+    make test_spec

 Contribution Agreement
 ----------------------